-- Keep a headache diary.
+- Keep a migraine record.
 Write down when your child's migraines start and stop.
-Keep track of how often he gets migraine headaches.
+Keep track of how often the headaches happen.
 Ask your child to describe the pain and where it hurts.
-Write down the number of days that you gave your child pain medicine to treat his migraine.
-If your child has caffeine, write down how often he has it.
-Write down anything else that seems to trigger his headaches.
-Bring this log with you each time your child sees his healthcare provider.
+Write down the number of days that you gave your child pain medicine.
+If your child has caffeine, write down how often he or she has it.
+Write down anything else that seems to trigger the headaches.
+Bring this record with you each time your child sees his or her healthcare provider.

 How can I help my child prevent another migraine headache?

 - Help your child get enough sleep.
 Your child should get 8 to 10 hours of sleep each night.
-Your child should have a set sleep schedule.
-He should go to bed and wake up at the same time each day.
-It may be helpful for your child to do something relaxing before he goes to sleep.
-He should avoid watching television right before bed.
+Help your child create a sleep schedule.
+Have your child go to bed and wake up at the same times each day.
+It may be helpful for your child to do something relaxing before bed.
+Do not let your child watch television right before bed.

 - Encourage your child to get regular physical activity.
 Regular physical activity may help to prevent a migraine headache and reduce the number of headaches.
 Most experts recommend 1 hour of physical activity each day.
 Help your child get at least 30 minutes of physical activity on most days of the week.

 - Encourage your child to eat regular meals.
 Have your child eat 3 meals and 1 to 2 snacks each day at regular times.
 Include healthy foods such as fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
-Do not let your child have foods that trigger his migraines.
+Do not let your child have foods or drinks that trigger his or her migraines.

 - Encourage your child to drink plenty of liquids.
 Your child's healthcare provider may recommend 8 to 12 cups each day.
 Make sure these drinks do not contain caffeine.
-Caffeine can trigger migraines and disrupt his sleep pattern.
+Caffeine can trigger migraines and disrupt your child's sleep pattern.

 - Help your child manage stress.
 Stress can trigger migraine headaches.
 It may helpful to allow your child time to relax after school each day.
-Consider decreasing the amount of activities your child is involved in if these activities are causing stress for him.
+Consider decreasing the amount of activities your child is involved in if these activities are causing stress.
 Talk to your child's healthcare provider about other ways to decrease your child's stress.

-- Your child's migraine headaches do not improve or get worse, even with treatment.
+- Your child's migraine headaches do not improve or get worse, even with pain medicines.

-- You child's migraines occur in the morning with or without vomiting.
+- Your child's migraines occur in the morning with or without vomiting.

-- Your child's migraine pain wakes him up from sleep.
+- Your child's migraine pain wakes him or her up from sleep.

-- Your child's migraine pain gets worse when he coughs, urinates, or has a bowel movement.
+- Your child's migraine pain gets worse when he or she coughs, urinates, or has a bowel movement.